 It gives me time to change my mind, haha!

-Right now I’m leaning toward grey wood siding, a teal stained deck (YES!) and a metal roof – I saw a copper one in town I’m drooling over.
+Right now, if I had to renovate the exterior, I’d go with grey wood siding, a teal stained deck (YES!) and a metal roof – I saw a copper one in town I’m drooling over.

 Decisions, decisions, decisions…